MaxwellKnight/clarity/README.md

-Certainly!
-Below is a template for a README file for your ongoing personal finance app project developed in TypeScript and React.
-Remember to replace placeholders with actual information and customize it further as needed.

----

 # Personal Finance App

 Welcome to the Personal Finance App project!
 This is an ongoing web application developed using TypeScript and React to help you manage your personal finances effectively.